 “OneDrive for Business is your personal space in the cloud for your files and folders”

 I suggest you also reference this post that clarifies the difference between SharePoint and OneDrive.
-While a bit outdated, and screenshots for that post were captured when Obama was still THE president, the explanation it offers is still valid.
+While a bit outdated, the explanation it offers is still valid.

 An example of User’s OneDrive for Business